 # Fascia ball: How to Release Tight Spots a Roller Can't Reach

-> A fascia ball applies pinpoint pressure to release tight connective tissue in spots a foam roller simply cannot reach.
+> A fascia ball applies pinpoint pressure to release tight connective tissue and restore range of motion in spots a foam roller simply cannot reach.

 **URL:** https://321strong.com/blog/fascia-ball-how-to-release-tight-spots-a-roller-cant-reach